- James Marsh

 As a documentary filmmaker of Man on Wire and Project Nim, Marsh has demonstrated that he has a skilled approach to combining informative stories in exciting or accessible ways.
 However, The Theory of Everything washes over the significance and even revolutionary nature of Hawking’s theories by showing us brief shots of an equation on a chalkboard or showing us reactionaries in the scientific community who believe Hawking’s ideas to be rubbish.
 Hawking’s influence has been taken for granted here, and those not in the know will be left questioning why his mark was so boldly made.
 Indeed, Christopher Nolan’s Interstellar delves into Hawking’s theories more thoroughly than this film and seems to understand his philosophies and overall vision of the future of the human race better than Anthony McCarten’s exceedingly saccharine screenplay.

 In place of any meaningful discussion of relativistic and quantum mechanics (which Errol Morris managed to simplify in his 1992 documentary A Brief History of Time), the film pulls on our heartstrings with a tale of a struggling marriage that eventually ends.
 As to the point of the drama, beyond appreciating Hawking’s life and Jane’s eventual emotional fulfillment from a safe distance, The Theory of Everything leaves much to be desired in terms of audience satisfaction and a full exploration of a life, not to mention two of them.
-Never completely about their marriage and never fully about Hawking’s achievements, the film tries to include everything but misses the larger significance to make a consumable, award-friendly film.
-Nevertheless, Redmayne’s physical performance astounds and Jones makes a wonderfully empathetic female lead.
-If only their performances were part of a better, deserving treatment of this subject.
+Never completely about their marriage and never fully about Hawking’s achievements, the film tries to include everything but misses the larger significance of making a consumable, award-friendly film.
+Nevertheless, Redmayne’s physical performance astounds, and Jones makes a wonderfully empathetic female lead.
+If only their performances were part of a better treatment of this worthy subject.